mirzanahal/mirzanahal.github.io/_projects/3_project.md

 3. **Diagonal Attentions (k):** This ensures that even if contextual attention embeddings are not computed within the self-attention framework for a specific patch, the patch's original embedding remains preserved in the output.

-### The Proof: Universal Approximation

-My core theoretical contribution was demonstrating that our sparse transformer serves as a **universal approximator** for sequence-to-sequence functions.

-To satisfy the necessary mathematical criteria, we had to demonstrate the existence of a Hamiltonian path in the graph corresponding to the union of our Snuffy sparsity patterns.
-Drawing on graph theory (specifically, that a graph where the maximum independent set is less than or equal to its chromatic number has a Hamiltonian cycle), we proved that covering half of the patches in all layers satisfies these properties and leads to the formation of a Hamiltonian path.

-I modeled this observation as a generalized version of the **coupon collector problem**, where the goal is to collect half of the "coupons" (patches) in a uniform group setting.

-Ultimately, the proof establishes that our transformer does not necessitate Ω̃(n) layers as suggested in previous studies.
-Instead, it requires only **O(n log 2 / λ_r)** layers to ensure universal approximation with high probability, achieving the most stringent probabilistic limit of the layer count to date.

 <div class="row justify-content-center">
     <div class="col-md-10 mt-3 mt-md-0">
         {% include figure.liquid